Xavier Walker and DaQuan Bolton, better known by their hip-hop names Tizzy and Kizzy, are pretty much joined at the hips.

 - Tizzy at South by Southwest in Austin, 2017.
 (Photo by Ayopenz)

 "'Moment' serves as a constant reminder to ourselves as well as our listeners to never take anything for granted and to stay focused on living in the now.
 The tape closes with 'Super Symmetry.'
-The song serves as the Ouroboros: we survive because we live and move in love and positivity.
+That song serves as the Ouroboros: we survive because we live and move in love and positivity.
 Thus when the energy is reciprocated we must only make sure we are ready to receive the blessings that come our way."

-This IS some heavy stuff, no?
+This is some heavy stuff, no?
 Th3 Higher may be Charlotte's most philosophical hip-hop act.
 They think about — no, actually, they plan, write, conceive and execute — every move they make.
 And every move involves bringing not just the hip-hop community together, but bringing humanity together into a swirl of spiritual oneness.

 It wasn't always like that.
 Tizzy and Kizzy just liked to rap and make beats in the old days.
 Oh, they were smart guys with big ideas, but it wasn't until they separated temporarily — Tizzy went off to college to study science at UNC Pembroke and Kizzy stayed back home to study graphic design at Kings College.

 "I had my studio with me in my dorm room but I would never use it," Tizzy says of his time at Pembroke.
 "For some reason it just didn't feel right.
-I transferred from UNCP to UNCC thinking that I'd do both but I was sadly mistaken.
+I transferred from UNCP to UNCC thinking that I'd do both [music and school] but I was sadly mistaken.
 So I dropped out of UNCC.
 I called Kizzy up and was like, 'Yo, we gotta get back to it.'
 He came to my apartment and — boom — we've been back at it ever since.
 This was in 2010."

 "Ms. Bunny runs and operates the Underground.
 She called Tizzy one day and asked him to come check out her new house.
-She had a huggggggge basement and she gave us permission to turn it out," Kizzy remembers.
+She had a huuuuggge basement and she gave us permission to turn it out," Kizzy remembers.
 "We painted all the walls black, put in lights and a stage and started throwing #MFGD (short for Mufucka Gahdamn)."

 The Underground, set up in Ms. Bunny's basement, was a sort of a Charlotte underground hip-hop version of Showtime at the Apollo, where crowd acceptance or rejection dictated the day.
 "It was an open mic where artists were alotted one song," Kizzy continues.
 "If the crowd liked it, they say 'MUFUCKA GAHDAMN!,' and the artist was able to perform another song.
 If the crowd didn't like it they'd simply say 'GAHDAMN' and the artist would leave the stage and try again the following week."